Lucien, 3rd Prince Murat: Descendants

 Through his son Joachim, he was the grandfather of Joachim, 5th Prince Murat, a celebrated sportsman and race horse owner who married Marie Cécile Ney d'Elchingen, daughter of the Prince de la Moskowa and the great-granddaughter of the Marshal Michel Ney.
 In 1919, Prince Murat gave his Paris house on the rue de Monceau to President Woodrow Wilson for his use while in Paris for the Paris Peace Conference.
 He died at the family estate, Château de Chambly in Oise.

 Through his daughter Princess Anne, he is the direct ancestor of Archduke Carl Christian of Austria (b.
 1954) and Michel, 14th Prince of Ligne (b.
 1951).

 Through his son Prince Achille Murat, he had three grandchildren.
 The eldest was Lucien-Charles-David-Napoléon Murat, Prince Murat (1870–1933), who married Marie Augustine de Rohan-Chabot, daughter of Alain de Rohan-Chabot, 11th Duke of Rohan, and Herminie de La Brousse de Verteillac.
 Her older sister, Marie-Joséphine de Rohan-Chabot, was the wife of Louis de Talleyrand-Périgord (grandson of Louis de Talleyrand-Périgord and nephew of Boson de Talleyrand-Périgord).
 After Prince Murat's death in 1933, his widow married French writer and diplomat Count Charles de Chambrun.
 The remaining grandchildren were Prince Louis Napoléon Achille Charles (1878–1943), major general in the Russian Army, and Princess Antoinette Katherine (1879–1954), who married Gabrielle Johan Carlo Giuseppe Luigi Maria Nino Bortolotto Bebe.

 Through his youngest son, Prince Louis, he was the grandfather of two boys, the elder being Prince Eugéne Michel Napoléon Murat (1875–1906), who married the daughter of the Duke of Elchingen, with whom he had three children.
 Prince Eugéne died in an automobile accident while on his way to Karlsbad.
-The younger was Prince Michel Anne Charles Joachim Napoléon Murat (1887–1941), who married Helena MacDonald Stallo, heiress to the Standard Oil fortune, in 1913.
+The younger was Prince Michel Anne Charles Joachim Napoléon Murat (1887–1941), who married Helena MacDonald Stallo, heiress to part of the Standard Oil fortune, in 1913.
 Through his grandson Prince Michel, he was the great-grandfather of Princess Laure Louise Napoléone Eugénie Caroline Murat, who married Swiss-American journalist Fernand Auberjonois, the parents of his great-great-grandson, actor René Auberjonois (1 June 1940 – 8 December 2019).